Design Verification Engineer @ ForwardEdge ASIC

 Hi, I’m Anthony Manschula.
-I’m currently a 4th-year undergraduate student studying Computer Engineering at Iowa State University, with a focus on digital design and verification.
-I have completed two internships with Western Digital, working as a digital verification engineer on the processor team, and one at Infineon Technologies, doing a mix of analog and digital verification and some digital design.
-When classes are in session, I work as an IT technician supporting the College of Liberal Arts and Sciences.
+I’m currently an ASIC Design Verification Engineer at ForwardEdge ASIC in St. Paul, Minnesota.
+In December 2024, I graduated Magna Cum Laude from Iowa State University with a B.S. in Computer Engineering.
+Along the way, I completed two internships with Western Digital, working as a digital verification engineer on the processor team, and one at Infineon Technologies, doing a mix of analog and digital verification and some digital design.

 If you wish to download a full, up-to-date copy of my resume, it can be found here.